 The dystopian phantasmagorias abound.

-In forty-two states and most countries, using pot in one’s home is due cause for the state to batter down your door and incarcerate you; if the current has his way, citizens of those eight states will once more be subject to arrest,8 and how many will already be on record as pot users?
+In forty-two states and most countries, using pot in one’s home is due cause for the state to batter down your door and incarcerate you; if the current Attorney General has his way, citizens of those eight states will once more be subject to arrest,8 and how many will already be on record as pot users?
 Well-intentioned regulations sometimes turn to bad ends.

 Conversely, a dearth of state regulation may also elevate the personal into the political.
-In 2017 the average wage gap—unequal pay for equal work—between women and men is 21¢ for every dollar.9 For many women and their allies, their personal experience of lose earnings, and disparate opportunity, becomes a political effort to promote real change.
+In 2017 the average wage gap—unequal pay for equal work—between women and men is 21¢ for every dollar.9 For many women and their allies, their personal experience of lost earnings, and disparate opportunity, becomes a political effort to promote real change.

 Is a uterus public or personal?
 Is your relationship with a doctor, or indeed is your health, your concern?
 Are the affairs of multinational corporations private?
-This and a legion of other questions define the personal-political landscape, a complex and every-evolving conversation (or shouting match, or fistfight, or gun battle).
+This and a legion of other questions define the personal-political landscape, a complex and ever-evolving conversation (or shouting match, or fistfight, or gun battle).

 We may not feel the personal is political until it’s our life being regulated, repressed, or attacked by public policy.
 This is privilege—some of us have more than others.
 Yet the threat of the political becoming personal is omnipresent for everyone, no matter our station.
 “First they came…”10 for everyone but me.